TTTheo/ATM/design_doc.md

 ### DAO classes:
 * Dao.java
     * An interface that all other Dao classes implement.
-It contains a public static final String url for JDBC purpose and 6 methods: connect, close, insert, select, update and delete.
+It contains a final String url for JDBC purpose and 6 methods: connect, close, insert, select, update and delete.
         * final String url = "jdbc:sqlite:src/ATM.db" ;
         * void connect() ;
         * void close() ;